Brandi Boyd Reveals She’s PREGNANT After Domestic Fight With Husband Max Lux

 Congratulations to her.

 Boyd shared the baby news on Instagram over the weekend writing, “I will never let you guys down.”
-In the clip, you hear the wife say “my babies are so active I swear”, as her unborn child moves in a sonogram video.
+In the clip, you hear the wife say “my babies are so active I swear,” as her unborn child moves in a sonogram video.

 Last week, Brandi seemingly sent out a cry for help after going live amid a nasty fight with her husband, ex-reality star Max Lux, where she declared to “never” let him “beat” on her again.